bpollack/jewelcat/README.md

 Pow doesn't support rack.hijack and thus not websockets and thus not actioncable.
 So for all those new Rails 5 apps, pow is a no-go. jewelcat fills that hole. jewelcat also goes one step further and provides zero-config https support to your development environment, as well as offering Linux support.

-### Why not just use `jewelcat`?
+### Why not just use `puma-dev`?
-`jewelcat`, while actively maintained, is *incredibly* slow to accept pull requests. jewelcat aims to fix that by being responsive to any incoming pull requests and issues.
+`puma-dev`, while actively maintained, is *incredibly* slow to accept pull requests. jewelcat aims to fix that by being responsive to any incoming pull requests and issues.

 ## Install